3DSSpatial/spatial-svelte-template/docs/README-EMBEDDING.md

 # JSON API

-The cad viewer accepts a range of commands sent via the ChannelMessenger interface.
+The Svelte app accepts a range of commands sent via the ChannelMessenger interface.

 ## Events

-The Zea Svelte App might emit events based on interactions within the viewer or other reasons.
+The Svelte App might emit events based on interactions within the viewer or other reasons.
 The host web application can listen to these events and respond.

 #### Ready